 The Division is very active in research and scholarly activities.
-Dr. Mullins is on the editorial board for Clinical Toxicology and is one of the two editors for review articles.
+Dr. Mullins is an associate editor for Clinical Toxicology.
 He is also the editor-in-chief for Toxicology Communications.
-Dr. Schwarz serves as an Associate Editor for Internal and Emergency Medicine.
-In addition to regularly producing textbook chapters including in the Washington Manual and for EM:Rap’s CorePendium, abstracts for national and regional meetings, and manuscripts, the faculty are involved with clinical research.
+Dr. Schwarz serves as an associate editor for Internal and Emergency Medicine.
+In addition to regularly producing textbook chapters including in the Washington Manual and CorePendium (a new online emergency medicine textbook by EM:RAP), abstracts for national and regional meetings, and other manuscripts, the faculty are involved with clinical research.
 This includes being investigators in 3 SAMHSA grants and part of the ED-Innovation study out of Yale.
 Dr. Schwarz and Dr. Liss are also research physicians for the Emergency Care Research Core.

 The Division also actively participates in the ACMT ToxIC registry.
 This is the only nationwide registry of patients evaluated by medical toxicologists.
-We regularly review the data for abstracts and one year won best platform at ACMT’s Annual Scientific Meeting for our abstract about physostigmine utilization using the ToxIC registry.
+We regularly review the data for abstracts andand previously won best platform at ACMT’s Annual Scientific Meeting for our abstract regarding physostigmine utilization using the ToxIC registry.

 We accept up to two fellows each year and participate in the toxicology NRMP match in November.
 Interviews begin in August but can occur earlier if need be.
 We accept applicants from emergency medicine, internal medicine and pediatrics.
 One of our former fellows was trained in occupational medicine.
 We require a CV, personal statement, and 3 letters of recommendation including one from your program director to apply.
 Applications do not need to be complete to set up an interview.
 Please contact Dr. Schwarz if you are interested in applying.

 Interested applicants should contact: